How to create a Vertical Environment for your tracking area

 Bar type (0 — the first type, 1 — the second type, 2 — the third type)

-After reference bars position adjustments, click on the Apply Data button.
+After adjusting the position of reference bars, click on the Apply Data button.

 Optimizing reference bar placement

-Next, you need to optimize the Environment so that the position of the reference bars on it corresponds to the actual one.
-For this purpose the tool of distance limitation (constraints) is used.
+Next, you need to optimize the Environment so that the position of the reference bars within it corresponds to the actual one.
+For this purpose, use the tool for distance limitation (constraints).

 Use a tape measure to estimate the actual distance between 2 neighboring bars.

-You should measure the distance taking into account the direction of the bars (IR marker orientation) at the height of the circular indicator as shown in the figure.
-If the reference bars are at different heights, the distance is measured at the height of the circular indicator of the lower bar.
+You should measure the distance taking into account the direction of the bars (IR marker orientation) as shown in the figure.
+If the reference bars are at different heights, then the distance is measured simply at the same height from the floor.
+For convenience, we recommend using a level (laser level).

-Do not press the IR markers suspension when measuring the distance!
+Do not press on the IR markers suspension when measuring the distance!

-Then select these bars in the program using the mouse or the Shift + left mouse button combination.
-After that click on the menu button Add Constraint.
+Then, select these bars in the program using the mouse or the Shift + left mouse button combination.
+After that click on the Add Constraint menu button (or Ctrl + Q).

 In the window that appears, specify the measured distance between the selected reference bars.